haskell-github-trust/replace-megaparsec/README.md

 # replace-megaparsec

-This module is for doing “pattern capture” or
-“stream editing” or “find-and-replace” or “match-and-substitute,” using [__Megaparsec__](http://hackage.haskell.org/package/megaparsec) parsers instead of the more traditional regular expressions.
+__replace-megaparsec__ is for finding text patterns, and also editing and replacing the found patterns.
+This activity is traditionally done with regular expressions, but __replace-megaparsec__ uses [__Megaparsec__](http://hackage.haskell.org/package/megaparsec) parsers instead for the pattern matching.

-It can be used
-in the same sort of “pattern capture” situations in which one would use the Python [`re.findall`](https://docs.python.org/3/library/re.html#re.findall) or
+__replace-megaparsec__ can be used in the same sort of “pattern capture” or “find all” situations in which one would use Python [`re.findall`](https://docs.python.org/3/library/re.html#re.findall) or
 Perl [`m//`](https://perldoc.perl.org/functions/m.html),
 or
 Unix [`grep`](https://www.gnu.org/software/grep/).

-This module can be used for “find-and-replace” or “stream editing” in the same sort of situations in which one would use Python [`re.sub`](https://docs.python.org/3/library/re.html#re.sub), or
+__replace-megaparsec__ can be used in the same sort of “stream editing” or “search-and-replace” situations in which one would use Python [`re.sub`](https://docs.python.org/3/library/re.html#re.sub), or
 Perl [`s///`](https://perldoc.perl.org/functions/s.html),